substack/straggler/readme.markdown

     List the configured profiles.

+  straggler entry {-rw}

+    Print JSON data to use for the AUTH.JSON used by the hub for the current PROFILE.

+    Specify whether the entry is readable (-r), writable (-w), or both (-rw).

   straggler hub AUTH.JSON {--port=PORT}

     Spin up a new straggler http server hub with with authorized keys from